isomerpages/moe-methodistgirlssch/_open-house/FAQs.md

 Generally, most DSA students qualify for the school team due to their good attitude, talent, ability and sustained commitment to training.

 ### 2. My child does not have any achievements.
 Will she still be selected?
-She was supposed to go for a competition last year/this year but due to the Circuit Breaker/ safe distancing measures, the competition was postponed."
+She was supposed to go for a competition but due to the Circuit Breaker/ safe distancing measures, the competition was postponed."

-We are aware that students are unable to produce proof of their achievements last year due to measures implemented during the Circuit Breaker.
+We are aware that students are unable to produce proof of their achievements due to measures implemented during the Circuit Breaker.
 The selection process will be adjusted to accommodate that.
-Please refer to our website for updates after MOE commences the 2021 DSA Application Exercise.
+Please refer to [our DSA webpage](https://www.mgs.moe.edu.sg/secondary/admissions/direct-school-admission-for-secondary-one) for updates after MOE commences the DSA Application Exercise.

 ### 3. Can my child take up more than one CCA other than her DSA sport?